A Guide to Leisure Batteries

 - If a caravan or motorhome is unused for a long spell, provision must be made to keep its leisure battery charged.
 A trickle charger is often used to maintain the state of charge.

-- Some owners remove a battery and transfer it to a bench where it can be maintained – but don’t forget that this will disable any electrically-powered security alarms.
+- Some owners remove a battery and transfer it to a bench where it can be maintained – but don’t forget that this may disable any electrically-powered security alarms.

 Never leave a battery in a discharged state.
 If recharging is delayed, a situation known as sulphation occurs in which a white deposit forms on a battery’s plates.
 In general this is an incurable condition, which renders a battery useless.